untypicalweb/mini_url_cli/README.md

 1. Download this repository
 2. Change directory into the repo
 3. Type the following command `pip install .`
+4. Open a new terimal or Command prompt and start using MiniURL

 ### Generate a new short URL